CSC510-Do-Lorenc-McDavitt/DollarBot/CODE_OF_CONDUCT.md

 https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+Any other questions could be directed to secheaper@gmail.com

 We hope to see all contributions to our repository strictly adhereing to our code of conduct detailed above, to make contributions to DollarBot safe and welcoming.